How Much Does a Structural Engineer Cost in the UK?

 Avoid late design changes

-Each time the layout changes, the engineer may need to recalc beams, supports or foundations.
+Each time the layout changes, the engineer may need to recalculate beams, supports or foundations.
 That adds time and cost.

 What Is Included in a Structural Engineer's Fee?